-Through this Review and with the concurrence of OGE and the DAEO, the Board has been able to resolve this issue and answer this complex legal ethics question as follows: The DAEO's expert guidance and disqualification determinations are worthy of respect and should be presumptively followed by all agency employees, including Board members.
+Through this Review and with the concurrence of the DAEO, the Board has been able to resolve this issue and answer this complex legal ethics question as follows: The DAEO's expert guidance and disqualification determinations are worthy of respect and should be presumptively followed by all agency employees, including Board members.
 However, there may be unusual circumstances in which an individual Board member disagrees with a DAEO's recusal determination.
-In that rare case, although the DAEO's determination is considered "binding," it is not self-enforcing, which means that the Board member can invoke statutory process to challenge the DAEO's recusal determination, and, ultimately, insist on participating in the matter.
+In that rare case, although the DAEO's determination is considered "binding," it is not self-enforcing, which means that the Board member can challenge the DAEO's recusal determination, and, ultimately, insist on participating in the matter.

 The decision to challenge the DAEO's determination and participate in a matter over the DAEO's contrary finding may have serious implications for the Board member.
 As noted previously, while the Board member is contesting the DAEO's recusal determination, the DAEO can refer the refusal to comply with the recusal decision to the Director of OGE or to the Inspector General, and, if a violation of the criminal conflict of interest statute or the Trump Ethics Pledge, the DAEO and the IG can jointly make a referral to the Department of Justice (DOJ).
-In addition, if the member insists on participating in the matter notwithstanding the opposition of OGE, the DAEO, and potentially the IG and DOJ, the Chairman of the Agency will notify the President (who has supervisory authority over the Board members) and may inform the Agency's Congressional oversight committees.16 Of course, the member may be correct, and if OGE agrees with the member that the DAEO's determination was incorrect, there will be no need for Presidential or Congressional oversight.
+In addition, if the member insists on participating in the matter notwithstanding the opposition of the DAEO, and potentially the IG and DOJ, the Chairman of the Agency will notify the President (who has supervisory authority over the Board members) and may inform the Agency's Congressional oversight committees.16 Of course, the member may be correct, in which case there will be no need for Presidential or Congressional action.